 Both a thermodynamic and mobility database are required to run the Precipitation Module simulation.
 If you have a Precipitation Module (TC-PRISMA) license you can run all the examples as the demonstration database packages are included with your installation.
-Select the database packages from the System Definer >Configuration window to run a simulation.
+Select the database packages from the System Definer \rightarrow Configuration window to run a simulation.

-If you are using the Precipitation Module in Demo Mode, see "Demonstration (Demo) Mode" below to learn more.
+If you are using the Precipitation Module in Demo Mode, see "Available Options" on the previous page to learn more.